Find a Cheaper Electricity Provider and Save Money in 2025!

 Inverter You’ll also receive the inverter, which converts the direct current (DC) electricity from the sun into alternating current (AC) that your home runs.

-Battery If you want to get a solar power battery so you can store the electricity to use for later, you can do so with your solar kits as well.
+Battery If you want to get a solar panel battery so you can store the electricity to use for later, you can do so with your solar kits as well.
 Solar batteries usually come at a much greater cost to your overall solar panel kit.

 Cables You’ll get all the cables and wiring to make sure your solar panel is all connected up to be able to distribute the power from the panel as well as to your property.